emelynataly77/emelynataly77.github.io/projects/bellabeat.md

 </details>

-Looking at the summaries, it's clear that step counts are lower at night, ~21 steps om average—which makes sense since most peopole are asleep during that time.
+Looking at the summaries, it's clear that step counts are lower at night, ~21 steps on average—which makes sense since most peopole are asleep during that time.
 To get a better idea of activity levels throughout the day, I decided to focus on calculating the average steps and calories burned by time of day.

 <details>
 <summary>Show R Code</summary>